-- 15.1 From among holders of an FIA Super Licence the following officials will be nominated by the FIA: - a) Three stewards one of whom will be appointed chairman. - b) A Race Director. - c) A Permanent Starter. - 15.2 From among holders of an FIA Super Licence the following officials will be nominated by the ASN and their names sent to the FIA at the same time as the application to organise the Event: - a) One steward from among the ASNs nationals. - b) The clerk of the course. - 15.3 The clerk of the course shall work in permanent consultation with the Race Director.
-The Race Director shall have overriding authority in the following matters and the clerk of the course may give orders in respect of them only with his express agreement: - a) The control of practice and the race, adherence to the timetable and, if he deems it necessary, the making of any proposal to the stewards to modify the timetable in accordance with the Code or Sporting Regulations. - b) The stopping of any car in accordance with the Code or Sporting Regulations. - c) The stopping of practice or suspension of the race in accordance with the Sporting Regulations if he deems it unsafe to continue and ensuring that the correct restart procedure is carried out. - d) The starting procedure. - e) The use of the safety car. - 15.4 The stewards, the Race Director, the clerk of the course and the Technical Delegate must be present at the start of the Event. - 15.5 The Race Director must be in radio contact with the clerk of the course and the chairman of the stewards at all times when cars are permitted to run on the track.
-Additionally, the clerk of the course must be in race control and in radio contact with all marshal's posts during these times. - 15.6 The stewards may use any video or electronic means to assist them in reaching a decision.
+- 15.1 From among holders of an FIA Super Licence the following officials will be nominated by the FIA:a) Three stewards one of whom will be appointed chairman. - b) A Race Director. - c) A Permanent Starter. - 15.2 From among holders of an FIA Super Licence the following officials will be nominated by the ASN and their names sent to the FIA at the same time as the application to organise the Event: - a) One steward from among the ASNs nationals. - b) The clerk of the course. - 15.3 The clerk of the course shall work in permanent consultation with the Race Director.
+The Race Director shall have overriding authority in the following matters and the clerk of the course may give orders in respect of them only with his express agreement: - a) The control of practice and the race, adherence to the timetable and, if he deems it necessary, the making of any proposal to the stewards to modify the timetable in accordance with the Code or Sporting Regulations. - b) The stopping of any car in accordance with the Code or Sporting Regulations. - c) The stopping of practice or suspension of the race in accordance with the Sporting Regulations if he deems it unsafe to continue and ensuring that the correct restart procedure is carried out. - d) The starting procedure. - e) The use of the safety car.

+- 15.4 The stewards, the Race Director, the clerk of the course and the Technical Delegate must be present at the start of the Event. - 15.5 In exceptional circumstances, should any stewards not be present at the start of the Event, they must be available and contactable at all times to fulfil their duties. - 15.6 The Race Director must be in radio contact with the clerk of the course and the chairman of the stewards at all times when cars are permitted to run on the track.
+Additionally, the clerk of the course must be in race control and in radio contact with all marshal's posts during these times. - 15.7 The stewards may use any video or electronic means to assist them in reaching a decision.
 The stewards may overrule judges of fact.